 Diplomas will be mailed after grades have been entered and the degree is conferred.

 A diploma specifies the degree.
 It also carries signatures of the Chaminade University president; Board of Regents chair; and the official University seal.

 Majors will be listed on the official transcript.

 Students will receive two diplomas when they complete two or more majors in different degrees (i.e. Master of Science and Master of Arts).
 If both majors are in the same degree, one diploma will be issued.

-Graduates can order a duplicate diploma through website.
+Graduates can order a duplicate diploma through the Chaminade website.
 Fees apply.